GSmithApps/GSmithApps/index.md

 layout: default
 ---

 Hi, I'm Grant.
-Welcome to my site!
+Welcome to my site, and thank you for being here!

-I'm a 30 year old rando living in Lawrence Kansas.
+I'm a 30 year old programmer/mathematician/teacher/advocate

-I live in an apartment with my girlfriend Dhanya, and her/my cat, Samosa.
-I have two older brothers named Drew and Derek, and my parents are Audrey and David.
-I love them all very much, am so thankful for them, and I don't know what I'd do without them.

-Professionally, I am a programmer, advocate, and teacher.
-I love programming, math, science, philosophy, and everything in between.

-# Contact/Social
+living in Lawrence Kansas.
+My resume and cover letter are in the navigation bar, and my contact information and other sites are below.
+Please do reach out -- Cheers!

 - [LinkedIn](https://www.linkedin.com/in/grant-smith-895b64a4/)
 - [YouTube](https://www.youtube.com/@grantsmith3653/featured)